stimulusreflex/cable_ready/IMPLEMENTATION.md

 [{"message"=>"Hello!", "operation"=>"consoleLog"}]
 ```

 Each operation has **camelCased** key/value pairs that convey options.
+Every operation must have an `operation` value, or the client will raise an exception.

 ### Method chaining